noinia/hgeometry/README.md

 [![Build Status](https://travis-ci.org/noinia/hgeometry.svg?branch=master)](https://travis-ci.org/noinia/hgeometry)
 [![Hackage](https://img.shields.io/hackage/v/hgeometry.svg)](https://hackage.haskell.org/package/hgeometry)

-HGeometry provides some basic geometry types, and geometric algorithms and data structures for them.
-The main two focusses are: (1) Strong type safety, and (2) implementations of geometric algorithms and data structures with good asymptotic running time guarantees.
+HGeometry is a library for computing with geometric objects in Haskell.
+It defines basic geometric types and primitives, and it implements some geometric data structures and algorithms.
+The main two focusses are:

+- 1. Strong type safety, and
+- 2. implementations of geometric algorithms and data structures that have good asymptotic running time guarantees.

 Design choices showing these aspects are for example:

 - we provide a data type `Point d r` parameterized by a type-level natural number `d`, representing d-dimensional points (in all cases